Spring Boot file upload example

-In this Spring Boot file upload example we demonstrate how easy it is to move a file from the client browser to a folder on the server — all asynchronously — and with a minimal amount of code.
+In this Spring Boot file upload example you’ll learn how easy it is to move a file on the client’s machine to a folder on the server — all asynchronously — and with a minimal amount of code.

-Follow these five steps to use Spring Boot to upload files from the client to the server:
+Follow these five steps to use Spring to upload files from the client to the server:

 1. Create a Spring Boot application and include the Spring Web facilities;